-New Zealand has now entered level 4 of the Covid-19 alert level.
-This means that for at least 4 weeks and possibly longer, funeral services or tangi will not be able to take place.
+As we have now re-entered level 2 of the Covid-19 alert level.
+This means that for this time and possibly longer, funeral services or tangi will able to take place with some restrictions.

-Burials and cremations will still be taking place however family and public may not be present.
-Burials can take place but only 1 funeral director is allowed to enter the cemetery when delivering a casket for burial.
-Cremations can take place at crematoriums however again there are restrictions on how each crematorium will operate at this time.
-One of our staff will perform a short committal ceremony should you wish this to be done, and in the case of cremations we can stream this committal service to you, your family, and friends via secure link on the internet.
+Burials and cremations will still be taking place however there is a restriction from the Ministry of Health that says that up to 100 people can be present.
+Burials can take place but again up to 100 people may attend the burial + the funeral director and minister or celebrant.
+Cremations can take place at crematoriums however again there are restrictions on how each crematorium will operate at this time, this will depend on the size of the crematorium.
+In the case of all funerals we can stream this service to family and friends that cannot be at the service due to the restrictions on numbers via secure link on the internet.

 At Harbour City Funeral Home we take the health and wellbeing of our staff and client families very seriously.
 With the current unprecedented measures taking place to reduce the spread of Covid-19 (Coronavirus), below are the measures we are implementing to support our staff and community.